MEET THE TEAM

 As a teacher, he loves the balance between technique and art.
 He emphasizes focusing on the fundamentals in order to unlock the tools required to make your artistic visions a reality.
 You've got to master the rules in order to break them.

-Jane started wheel throwing in high school and then pursued her ceramics career in college.
+Jane is a lifelong learner and teacher.
+She started wheel throwing in high school and then pursued her ceramics career in college.
+She earned a BFA from the University of Washington in 1982.

 She teaches hand building basics; adapting her whimsical and sculptural style to all skill levels with accessible and creative projects.